Chevyself/Starbox-Commands/README.md

 }
 ```

-The JDA module also depends in the `ListenerOptions` which handles commands pre-execution, any kind of error, prefixes and the result of slash commands.
+The JDA module also depends on the `ListenerOptions` which handles commands pre-execution, any kind of error, prefixes and the result of slash commands.
 You could use the default behaviour using `GenericListenerOptions` or create your own class extending `ListenerOptions`.

 JDA example:
 ```java